- Chemical & Materials Engineering

 - Minor in Sustainable Manufacturing

-About a third of our graduates continue their education and pursue degrees such as Master of Industrial Administration, Master of Business Administration, or Master of Science in engineering management or management science.
-Some pursue graduate work in technical fields including computer science, electronics and manufacturing.
-Others continue their studies through law school and develop careers in environmental law, patent law or a general practice.
+About a third of our graduates continue their education and pursue degrees such as Master of Industrial Administration, Master of Business Administration, Master of Science in engineering management or management science, graduate work in technical fields including computer science, electronics and manufacturing, and law school with careers in environmental law, patent law or general practice.